-7.1 Regional Geology
+7.1.
+Regional Geology

-The Windfall and Urban-Barry properties are located in the eastern part of the Northern Volcanic Zone ("NVZ") within the Abitibi Subprovince of the Archean Superior Province (Figure 7-1).
+The Windfall and Urban-Barry properties are located in the eastern part of the Northern Volcanic Zone ("NVZ") of the Abitibi Subprovince, which is part of the Archean Superior Province (Figure 7-1).
 The Urban-Barry greenstone belt has an east-west extent of 135 km and is 4 km to 20 km wide.
 It is bounded to the north by the Father plutonic suite, to the east by the Proterozoic Grenville province, to the south by granitoid and paragneiss rocks of the Barry Complex, and to the west by syn- to late-tectonic granitoid rocks of the Corriveau and Souart Plutons (Figure 7-2).

-Rocks of the Urban-Barry greenstone belt are generally metamorphosed to greenschist facies, although near magmatic intrusions and within corridors of intense deformation, conditions locally reached amphibolite assemblages (Joly, 1990).
+Rocks of the Urban-Barry greenstone belt are generally metamorphosed to greenschist facies, although near large granitoid intrusions and within corridors of intense deformation, conditions locally reached amphibolite facies.
 The regional metamorphic temperature-pressure gradient generally increases eastward towards the Grenville Front (Joly, 1990).

-7.2 Windfall and Urban-Barry Properties
+7.2.
+Windfall and Urban-Barry Properties

-7.2.1 Local Geology
+7.2.1.
+Local Geology

-The Urban-Barry greenstone belt containing mixed mafic- to felsic volcanic rocks with lesser sedimentary sequences that are cross-cut by several east-trending and east-northeast trending shear zones (Figure 7-2).

-The Windfall property is located between the Urban and Barry deformation zones.
-The northeasttrending Mazères and Milner shear zones traverse the property and are truncated to the north by the east-west trending Urban deformation zone.
+The Urban-Barry greenstone belt contains mixed mafic- to felsic volcanic rocks with lesser sedimentary deposits that are cross-cut by several east- and east-northeast trending deformation zones (Figure 7-2).
+The Windfall property is located along the Mazères deformation zone, which is a regional-scale east-northeast trending ductile deformation zone that is interpreted to be a second-order structure to the east-west trending Urban deformation zone.

-The Urban-Barry belt is informally divided into five rock formations constrained to 2791 to 2707 Ma (Rhéaume and Bandyayera, 2006), including: 1) the Fecteau (2791 Ma), 2) the Lacroix (undated), 3) the Chanceux (2727 Ma), 4) the Macho (2717 Ma), and 5) the Urban (2714 to 2707 Ma) formations.
-The Windfall deposit is hosted within the Macho formation that contains two distinct lithostratigraphic sequences: the Rouleau and younger Windfall member (2716.9 $\pm$ 2 Ma).
+The Urban-Barry belt is informally divided into five rock formations constrained between 2791 to 2707 Ma (Rhéaume and Bandyayera, 2006), including: 1) the Fecteau (2791 Ma); 2) the Lacroix (undated); 3) the Chanceux (2727 Ma); 4) the Macho (2717 Ma); and 5) the Urban (2714 to 2707 Ma) formations.
+The Windfall deposit is hosted in the Macho formation, which contains two distinct lithostratigraphic sequences: the Rouleau member and the younger Windfall member (2716.9 \pm 2 Ma).
 The older Rouleau member is comprised of: 1) calc-alkaline- to transitional andesite to andesite-basalt lapilli tuffs; 2) tholeiitic basalts; and 3) mudstones.
-The Windfall member is comprised of: 1) calcalkaline dacite, rhyodacite and trachyandesite; 2) tholeiitic felsic tuffs and lavas; 3) tholeiitic- to transitional andesite porphyries and tuffs; and 4) minor iron formation (Bandyayera 2002, Rhéaume and Bandyayera, 2006).
+The younger Windfall member is comprised of: 1) calc-alkaline dacite, rhyodacite and trachyandesite; 2) tholeiitic felsic tuffs and lavas; 3) tholeiitic- to transitional andesite porphyries and tuffs; and 4) minor iron formation (Bandyayera et al., 2002, Rhéaume and Bandyayera, 2006).
 In the Windfall deposit area, this stratigraphy dominantly strikes northeast and dips moderately towards the southeast.

-The volcano-sedimentary sequence is cut by a series of younger quartz-feldspar porphyry (QFP) dikes and stocks.
-U-Pb zircon dating of pre- and post-mineral QFP intrusions constrain their emplacement to 2698 ±3 Ma and 2697.6 ±0.4 Ma, respectively (Davis 2016, unpublished).
-These intrusions also constrain the timing of the main Au event at the Windfall deposit to have occurred between a maximum of 2701 to 2697.2 Ma.
+On the Windfall property, the volcano-sedimentary sequence is cut by a series of younger quartz-feldspar porphyry ("QFP") dikes and stocks.
+U-Pb zircon dating of pre- and post-mineral QFP intrusions constrain their emplacement to 2698 ± 3 Ma and 2697.6 ± 0.4 Ma, respectively (Davis 2016, unpublished).
+These intrusions also constrain the timing of the main Au event at the Windfall deposit to have occurred between a maximum of 2701 to 2697.2 Ma (Choquette, 2021).

-Figure 7-1: Generalized geology of the Archean Abitibi Subprovince and the locations of the Windfall and Urban-Barry properties The yellow star indicates the location of the Windfall deposit Modified from Chown et al. (1992), Daigneault et al. (2002) and Daigneault et al. (2004)
+Figure 7-1: Simplified geology map of the Archean Abitibi Subprovince and the locations of the Windfall and Urban-Barry properties

+The yellow star indicates the location of the Windfall deposit.

+Modified from Chown et al. (1992), Daigneault et al. (2002) and Daigneault et al. (2004)

-Figure 7-2: Regional geologic setting of the Urban-Barry Greenstone Belt and the location of the Windfall, Urban-Barry and Urban-Barry (Duke) claim boundaries.
+Figure 7-2: Regional geologic map of the Urban-Barry greenstone belt and the location of the Windfall, Urban-Barry and Urban-Barry (Duke) claim boundaries

-The yellow stars illustrate the locations of the main gold deposits and the blue star indicates the location of the Fox gold showing.
-Geology modified after Bandyayera (2002b).
+The yellow stars indicate the locations of the main gold deposits and the orange stars indicate the locations of the Fox, Fox West, Golden Bear, and Rouleau gold showings.

+Geology map is modified after Bandyayera et al. (2002)

-7.2.2 Windfall Property Geology
+7.2.2.
+Windfall Property Geology